readthedocs/readthedocs.org/docs/code-of-conduct.rst

 it in the spirit in which it’s intended - a guide to make it easier to enrich all of us and the technical communities in which we participate.

-This code of conduct applies to all spaces managed by the Django project or Django Software Foundation.
-This includes IRC, the mailing lists, the issue tracker, DSF events, and any other forums created by the project team which the community uses for communication.
+This code of conduct applies to all spaces managed by the Read the Docs project.
+This includes IRC, the mailing lists, the issue tracker, and any other forums created by the project team which the community uses for communication.
 In addition, violations of this code outside these spaces may affect a person's ability to participate within them.